-You don’t need a juicer to make tasty vegetable juice!
-With just 4 ingredients, this Tropical Carrot Juice recipe is full of nutrients and flavor (and can be made in your blender)!
+You don’t need a juicer to make healthy carrot juice!
+With just 4 ingredients, this tropical carrot juice recipe is ready in minutes.
+No juicer required!

 Ingredients needed for this carrot juice